 Strategy 1: Visit the primary sellers website (TicketMaster, etc) on Tuesday, Thursday and Friday mornings between 9:45 and 11am in the two weeks leading up to the show you want to see – I like trying to find tickets at 10 and 10:30am, which is when they release previously held back tickets.
 I have snagged great tickets this way for everything from Coldplay to Pearl Jam.

-Strategy 2: Scour seatgeek.com and fansnap.com in the ten days leading up to the show of your choice up until 72 hours before.
+Strategy 2: Scour seatgeek.com or TicketNetwork.com in the ten days leading up to the show of your choice up until 72 hours before.
 Both sites scour different reseller ticket sources and allow you to search by price, which eases the search process.
 Ignore tickets that are out of your price range and don’t let high prices scare you – in some cases brokers price tickets higher as a defensive strategy against arbitrage.
 If you don’t see a price you like, wait.
-Pointers: I like SeatGeeks buy/wait recommendations but I can’t speak to their accuracy, while FanSnap gets direct ticket inventory feeds from a larger pool of resellers.
+Pointers: I like SeatGeeks the best at this point becuiase

 Strategy 3: On the day of the concert with no tickets in hand, go the the venue 2 or 3 hours before showtime and stroll the tailgates looking for extras.
 This is probably best done by an extrovert, but the idea is you surf the barbecue and beer parties making friends and asking if anyone has an extra ticket.
 Scalpers utilize the strategy all the time and they usually try to buy tickets for below face value.
 Most people are very happy to sell tickets for the price they paid, less fees.